CD930/suckless/README.md

 `$ git clone --depth=1 https://github.com/grezzzo/suckless`

 `cd suckless`
-there are 3 folders, depending on what you want to install `cd` into it now you can check and modify the config.h file or just `sudo make clean install`
+there are 6 folders, depending on what you want to install `cd` into it now you can check and modify the config.h file or just `# make clean install`

-by the way, you will need the package "font-awesome5" if you want to have icons in the top bar

 ## Especific dwm config
 Using a text editor like nano or vim, edit the .xinitrc file in home directory add

 `exec dwm`